Frankie Schneider: Racing career

 Schneider began his career on June 15, 1947, by winning $70 ($ when considering inflation) for driving his streetcar to a seventh-place at Flemington Speedway.
-Schneider is believed to have won at least 750 races in the next thirty years.
+Schneider is believed to have won at least 750 races in the next thirty years including a NASCAR Cup race at Old Dominion Speedway in Virginia.
 He routinely raced in several classes at eight races per week.
 He reportedly scored at least 100 wins again in 1958.
 Schneider won the Langhorne National Open, the country's top event for Sportsman and Modified racers in 1954 and 1962.
 In 1963, he won four track points championships—Middletown, Harmony, Reading, and Nazareth—in a car he bought for $1,000 ($ when considering inflation).

-He scored his last feature win on July 31, 1977, at the 1/2-mile dirt track Nazareth Speedway.
+Schneider scored his last feature win on July 31, 1977, at the 1/2-mile dirt track Nazareth Speedway.
 Although he competed in almost all 50 states, the Bahamas, and Canada, Schneider raced most of his career at the Orange County Fair Speedway in Middletown, New York; Reading Fairgrounds Speedway and Nazareth Speedway in Pennsylvania; and Flemington Speedway and Harmony Speedway in New Jersey.
 The Northeast Dirt Modified Hall of Fame inducted Schneider in 1992 as part of its inaugural class.
 He was recently voted driver of the century by Area Auto Racing News.

 Schneider's career is the subject of the video "The Old Master: Frankie Schneider".
 Schneider died at the age of 92 on November 11, 2018.